ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 ### Participate in grassroots research efforts

+For the past few years, I've witnessed several grassroots NLP efforts that led to significant breakthroughs in the multilingual world.

 ### Final thoughts: are we truly 'low-resource'?

 [^1]: The Cebuano Wikipedia is the second-largest Wikipedia in terms of number of articles.
 Although this appears impressive, its size is due to an article-generating bot called [Lsjbot](https://en.wikipedia.org/wiki/Lsjbot) rather than a dedicated group of Wikipedia volunteers.
 Unfortunately, the articles in Cebuano Wikipedia are unnatural and do not reflect how the language is actually used by native speakers.